 4. We are extra loyal.
 True Friends in the Fight™ are hard to come by when you live with a chronic illness or care for someone that does.
 Most people can’t understand what we go through until it happens to them or someone in their care.
 Show us that you are loyal and chances are we will be too.
 Yousef showed his loyalty by coming to every doctor appointment that he could, asking over and over if I “scrubbed the hub” on the extension of my PICC line, and by giving his all to Mighty Well.

 Sometimes I swear Yousef was a nurse in another life.
-Yousef is at his best (and sometimes most annoying) when I am doing my infusion.
+Yousef was at his best as a caregiver (and sometimes most annoying) when I was doing my infusion.
 The man has learned how to access and deaccess my port, put my PICCPerfect on me properly, and set up saline bags.
-He is the first to badger me about “did I remember the heparin?!”
-Sometimes I am capable of doing these things myself, and usually, during IVIG, I am not.
+He was the first to badger me about “did I remember the heparin?!”
+Sometimes I was capable of doing these things myself, and usually, during IVIG, I was not.
 He is my lifesaver.
 Nurse Al-Humaidhi has a nice ring to it.

-Yousef and I are celebrating our 10th anniversary this year, and I am beyond grateful for the care, support, and love he has shown for me, my health, and co-founding Mighty Well.
+Yousef and I are celebrating our 5th wedding anniversary this year, and I am beyond grateful for the care, support, and love he has shown for me, my health, and co-founding Mighty Well.